 To keep them active and stimulated, they need at least 45 minutes of exercise a day.
 Apart from exercises like walking and hiking, you can include fun activities such as agility sports and trick training.
 However, this little dog isn’t very fond of swimming.

-Bringing them to the dog park for a fun weekend of socialising is another good alternative!
+Bringing them to the dog park or a dog café for a fun weekend of socialising is another good alternative!